Man in custody after fatal stabbing inside homeless shelter in Manhattan

-UPPER WEST SIDE, Manhattan (WABC) -- Police say a man was stabbed to death early Sunday inside a homeless shelter in Manhattan.
+UPPER WEST SIDE, Manhattan (WABC) -- Police say a man was stabbed to death after a fight early Sunday inside a homeless shelter in Manhattan.

 It happened shortly before 2 a.m. at the Basics Housing Men's Homeless Shelter on West 83rd Street.